ga-wdi-boston/ruby-object-model/README.md

 -   Give two reasons why inheritance and Mixins are desirable.
 -   Write a class which inherits from another class.
+-   Write a mixin
--   Describe why mixins are preferred to inheritance.
+-   Describe the difference between inheritance, composition, and mixins

 ## Preparation